swyxio/packageJason/README.md

 - SEARCH: Search open source boilerplates by desired stack (we crawl the dependencies/devDeps for you)
 - FAVE: Keep a list of your favorites you can come back to and use
-- SCORE: Rapidly evaluate the "cognitive load" of any boilerplate you come across!
+- SCORE: Rapidly evaluate the **cognitive load** of any boilerplate you come across!

 <img src="public/boilerplatesearchdependencies.gif" alt="Demo gif" style="width: 400px;"/>